i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/events-alerts/managing-notifications/dependencies.md

 ### Host groups

-To configure a logical dependency, go into the `Configuration> Notifications > Dependencies > Host Groups` menu and click **Add**.
+To configure a logical dependency, go into the **Configuration> Notifications > Dependencies > Host Groups** menu and click **Add**.

 ![image](../../assets/managing-notifications/hostgroups_dependencies.png)

 Two types of host groups: a host group is called a master if it controls the execution and the notification of other (“dependent”) host groups.

 -   The **Name** and **Description** fields indicate the name and the description of the dependencies
--   The **Parent relationship** field should be ignored if you use the Centreon Engine.
+-   The **Parent relationship** field should be ignored if you use the Engine.
 If it is enabled, and if the links of dependencies of the master host group become unavailable the dependencies in the process of creation is no longer taken into account.
 -   The **Execution Failure Criteria** field indicates the statuses of the master host group(s) preventing the check of the dependent host groups
 -   The **Notification Failure Criteria** field indicates the statuses of the master host(s) preventing the sending of notifications to the dependent host groups
 -   The **Host groups name** list defines the master host group(s)